Saturday, August 17, 2024

 Brothers and Sisters,

-raise your hands up to the Lord.
+raise your hands to the Lord.

 Invite his Holy Spirit to fill your vessel